What hybrid retrieval is

 Pure lexical queries bypass the dispatcher and read SQLite directly:

-docmancer query "exact error message" --mode lexical
+docmancer docs query "exact error message" --mode lexical

 For ingests, skip the vector pass entirely:

-docmancer ingest ./docs --no-vectors
+docmancer docs add ./docs --no-vectors

-DOCMANCER_AUTO_VECTORS=0 docmancer ingest ./docs
+DOCMANCER_AUTO_VECTORS=0 docmancer docs add ./docs

 Hierarchical retrieval